U.S. judge orders 32 Florida counties to help Puerto Ricans vote

 The decision is a win for several non-profit groups promoting civic engagement in Hispanic communities, which last month sued Florida’s Secretary of State Kenneth Detzner and the elections supervisor in Alachua County, which includes the city of Gainesville.

-“Voting in a language you do not understand is like asking this court decide the winner of the Nobel Prize for Chemistry -ineffective, in other words,” Walker wrote.

-The judge rejected requests for bilingual ballots, or separate Spanish ballots requiring major elections software changes, saying this would place “significant hardships” on election officials with the Nov.
-6 election two months away.
+He rejected requests for bilingual ballots, or separate Spanish ballots that would have required major software changes.
+That would place “significant hardships” on election officials, with the Nov.
+6 election two months away, he said.

 Florida has 67 counties.
-Fifteen provide Spanish language or bilingual ballots, and 20 have at most few Puerto Ricans, according to the decision.
+Of the 35 not covered by the decision, 15 provide Spanish language election materials, and 20 have few Puerto Rican residents.

 The case is Rivera Madera v.
 Detzner et al, U.S. District Court, Northern District of Florida, No. 18-00152.